Worldwide Guide to Women in Leadership

 2006 Associate Clerk of the Privy Council for Senior Personnel

-2000-03 Parliamentary Secretary to the Minister of the Environment Karen Redman
+2000-03 Parliamentary Secretary of the Environment Karen Redman

 2004-06 Government Whip in the House of Commons